 Visiting Assistant Professor of Landscape Architecture

-Tom teaches design studios in the Alabama Lab and courses on landscape materials and detailing.
-His research into feral ecologies focuses on designed intersections between manufactured and successional landscapes.
-This work engages a range of disciplines and tools to imagine connections between public interests and private stewardship opportunities within specific cultural and ecological contexts.
+Research on material histories and feral ecologies focuses on designed intersections between manufactured and successional landscapes.
+This work engages a range of disciplines and tools to imagine spatial links that exist between public interests and private stewardship and attend to specific cultural contexts.